Star Trek: Phase II: Cancellation

 The first public announcement of the cancellation of the Paramount Television Service and Phase II came at the hands of the gossip columnist Rona Barrett at the start of December.
 In response, Paramount released a statement that said the new network had been pushed back to the fall of 1978, and that Phase II had its episode order increased from 13 to between 15 and 22.
 Despite this, behind the scenes, production continued on Star Trek as a film, not as a series.
-One of the changes around the same time as Barrett's reports was the realization that all the model work completed thus far had to be restarted from scratch, as it was not detailed enough to be blown up on a motion picture-sized screen.
+One of the changes around the same time as Barrett's reports was the realization that all the model work completed thus far had to be restarted from scratch, as it was not detailed enough to be shown at the scale of a theatrical screen.
 Two further changes took place in December: Collins was dropped as director, for Paramount wanted a motion picture director and not one with experience only in television; and Livingston allowed his contract to run out and left the production, owing to the poor relationship he had with Roddenberry.
 By January, Paramount no longer pretended that Star Trek was to be anything other than a feature film.
 Livingston was brought back, but only in a writing capacity, and Robert Wise was hired as director on the film to replace Collins.